buildpacks/rfcs/text/0000-process-type-arguments.md

 ## Problem 1: Arguments Supplied at Runtime

 Currently the specification provides a way for buildpacks to declare a set of process types that applications can be started with.
-The lifecycle has support for specifying the name of any one of these process types and executing it (`docker run -t my-image web`) as well as support for users passing a completely custom command to be executed (`docker run -it my-image /bin/bash`).
+The lifecycle currently has support for specifying the name of any one of these process types and executing it (`docker run -t my-image web`) as well as support for users passing a completely custom command to be executed (`docker run -it my-image /bin/bash`).
 There is a missing use case of utilizing one of the pre-defined process types, but adding arguments to the end of the command rather than replacing it.

 This pattern is commonly used in what might be described as "task" context.
 For example, a Spring Boot application utilitzing Spring Batch might always start `java -cp "${CLASSPATH}" ${JAVA_OPTS} org.springframework.boot.loader.JarLauncher`.
 However, at runtime this needs to be executed as `java -cp "${CLASSPATH}" ${JAVA_OPTS} org.springframework.boot.loader.JarLauncher --active.profile=green --partitions=21-45`.
 The user shouldn't have to interrogate the image metadata to find out what the command would have been and synthesize their command from it.
 In addition, if they choose to do this, as the command changes during the evolution of the contributing buildpack or application, they need to make sure their command is kept in sync.